Neverland Ranch's Owners Have Taken Steps To Avoid It Becoming A Shrine To Michael Jackson

 Vanity Fair reported that Jackson's daughter Paris Jackson told Event magazine in 2013 that she would like to restore her home to its former glory.
 "It’s beautiful there.
 It still has good energy.
 I think it should be restored to how it used to be so that the children who couldn’t have a childhood could have fun there.
 That was his goal — like kids in a hospital.
 They should restore all the rides and everything.
 As soon as I’m an adult, I’m on it.
 Count on it," a then 15-year-old Paris said.
 She's nearly 21 now, but her hope hasn't come to fruition.

 Instead, the property was put on the market by Colony Capital in 2015 after extensive renovations and upgrades.
-The same Wall Street Journal article reported that it was listed at $100 million.
+The same Wall Street Journal article reported that it was listed at over £75 million.
 The real estate agent pledged not to allow the property to be toured by "looky loos," according to the above Forbes article.
 She added that prospective buyers would need proof of adequate financial status before they could be shown the home.
-No one bought it, though, and it went back on the market for a reduced price of $67 million in 2017.
-Now, in 2019, it's back on the market again — this time for $31 million.
+No one bought it, though, and it went back on the market for a reduced price of around £50 million in 2017.
+Now, in 2019, it's back on the market again — this time for around £23 million.

 But the same New York magazine piece reported that many of the attractions that once made the place so unique (like the amusement park rides and the zoo) had long ago been sold.
 The Wall Street Journal article reported that other features like the private fire department building (now unstaffed), 1950s fire truck, and train station still remain.